Klosmi/html-basics/JS-basic.md

 <br>

 ## __[Adding/Removing Properties](https://www.geeksforgeeks.org/how-to-add-and-remove-properties-from-objects-in-javascript/)__
-objects are dynamic: after we created an object we can add extra properties in them pr delete some properties.
+objects are dynamic: after we created an object we can add extra properties in them or delete some properties.

 ### __Adding properties__
 - eg.: